yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/create-api-product-and-plan.md

 3. Under **Global limits and Quota**, select **Enforce usage quota** and **Enforce rate limit**.
 Ensure **Disable rate-limiting** and **Unlimited requests** are **not** selected so you can set these limits.
 {{< img src="img/dashboard/portal-management/enterprise-portal/portal-enforce-quota.png" alt="Enforce quota and rate limit" >}}

-4. To import the plans into the Developer portal, from the Tyk Portal admin app, click **Synchronise**.
+4. Click **Synchronise** to import the plans into the Developer portal, from the Tyk Portal admin app.
 {{< img src="img/dashboard/portal-management/enterprise-portal/portal-sync-with-dashboard.png" alt="Sync with the Tyk Pro" >}}

 ## Next step